-programs are a powerful tool to reward and align the users of our capital with our objectives to achieve sustainable, long-term investment returns
+Well-designed incentives reward and align the users of our capital with CalPERS objectives to achieve sustainable, long-term investment returns.

 A. Investor Rights

 CalPERS is a provider of capital to corporations, external managers, and investment vehicles in both public and private markets - investor rights protect CalPERS interests.